Alfresco/docs-alfresco/content-services/latest/install/containers/helm-examples.md

 ### Deploy (Search)

-Follow the [EKS deployment]({% link content-services/latest/install/containers/helm.md %}#helm-deployment-with-aws-eks) guide up to the [Choose Content Services version]({% link content-services/latest/install/containers/helm.md %}#choose-Content Services-version) section.
-Return to this page once the docker registry secret is installed.
+Follow the [EKS deployment]({% link content-services/latest/install/containers/helm.md %}#helm-deployment-with-aws-eks) guide up to the [Choose Content Services version]({% link content-services/latest/install/containers/helm.md %}#choose-content-services-version) section.
+Return to this page once the Docker registry secret is installed.

 Deploy the latest version of Content Services (Enterprise) by running the command below.
-You'll need to replace `YOUR-DOMAIN-NAME` with the hosted zone you created previously, and replace `YOUR-BASIC-AUTH` and `YOUR-IPS` with the encoded basic authentication string and list of whitelisted IP addresses you prepared in the previous section).
+You'll need to replace `YOUR-DOMAIN-NAME` with the hosted zone you created previously, and replace `YOUR-BASIC-AUTH` and `YOUR-IPS` with the encoded basic authentication string and list of whitelisted IP addresses you prepared in the previous section.

 ```bash
 helm install acs alfresco-incubator/alfresco-content-services \